Tara MacDonald

 Immediately my mind drifted back to the local children: I imagined their ancestors nearby, steadily watching over them from an unseen world, whispering words of hope and comfort to their broken hearts, passing on the many stories of their time on earth; the seemingly impossible obstacles they overcame and the freedoms they fought to preserve for their posterity.
 I imagined their desire to gather up these little ones in their arms. . . to teach them they were created to do great things. . . and though at times they may feel like they are navigating this life without help, they are truly never alone.

-If I could find a way to bring their ancestor’s inspiring stories to them, the children would have an opportunity to adopt and intertwine these stories with their own, and in so doing, would likely gain great internal strength.
-They would be much more prepared for life’s battles, armed with the palpable knowledge of their courageous past. , , and they would never be without a families’ comfort.
+If I could find a way to connect these children with their ancestors’ stories, they would be much more prepared for life’s battles, armed with the palpable knowledge of their courageous past, and they would never be without a families’ comfort.

 Sarah Clift

-Sarah Clift is a professional genealogist who specializes in adoption and unknown parentage cases.
+Sarah Clift, CG® , holds a Certified Genealogist® credential.
 She earned a certificate in genealogical research from Boston University and has a Bachelor of General Studies degree with an emphasis in writing from Brigham Young University.
-She runs her own business, Past and Present Family Research, and teaches online family history research courses for Brigham Young University-Idaho.
+From 2018-2022, she taught and developed online family history research courses for Brigham Young University-Idaho.
+Her business, Past and Present Family Research, specializes in adoption and unknown parentage cases.

 My Inspiration